 HUD implemented the concept of a Covered Project to enhance the evaluation processes for larger-scale infrastructure projects.
-A Covered Project is defined as an infrastructure project having a total project cost of \$100 million or more and including at least \$50 million of CDBG funds (regardless of source: CDBG-DR, CDBG-National Disaster Resilience (NDR), CDBG-MIT, or CDBG).
+A Covered Project is defined as an infrastructure project having a total project cost of \$100 million or more, including at least \$50 million of CDBG funds (regardless of source: CDBG-DR, CDBG-National Disaster Resilience (NDR), CDBG-MIT, or CDBG).
 All three (3) conditions must be present for a project to be considered "covered".

-Before implementing a Covered Project, the CDBG-MIT Action Plan must complete a substantial amendment process to include a description of the project and the information required for other CDBG-MIT activities (how it meets the definition of a mitigation activity, consistency with the Mitigation Needs Assessment, eligibility under section 105(a) of the HCDA or a waiver or alternative requirement, and National Objective, including additional criteria for mitigation activities).
-Additionally, the Action Plan must describe how the Covered Project meets additional criteria for National Objectives for Covered Projects, including its consistency with other mitigation activities in the same MID area and demonstrated long-term efficacy and sustainability of the project including its operations and maintenance.
+Before implementing a Covered Project, the CDBG-MIT Action Plan must complete a substantial amendment process.
+This process includes incorporating a description of the project and the information required for other CDBG-MIT activities.
+Such information encompasses how the project meets the definition of a mitigation activity, its consistency with the Mitigation Needs Assessment, eligibility under section 105(a) of the HCDA or a waiver or alternative requirement, and National Objective, including additional criteria for mitigation activities.

+Additionally, the Action Plan must describe how the Covered Project meets additional criteria for National Objectives for Covered Projects.
+This involves assessing its consistency with other mitigation activities in the same MID area and demonstrated long-term efficacy and sustainability of the project, including its operations and maintenance.